Top five tips for choosing your university

 If you have not started working on your application yet, we encourage you to begin as soon as possible to make sure you have everything you need to submit your application on time.

-Your personal profile and COVID-19
+Your personal profile and disruptions outside of your control

 Good luck!
 We’re looking forward to learning more about you.